-- In the Menu Pane, select Rode tools > Config Templates.
-The CONFIG TEMPLATES page displays. - 2.
-Select the SCRIPT tab. - Select the name of the template you want to delete.
-The EDIT AUTHENTICATION TEMPLATE page displays. - 4.
-Click Delete Template.
+- In the Menu Pane, select Node tools > Config Templates.

+The CONFIG TEMPLATES page displays.

+- 2. Select the SCRIPT tab.

+- Select the name of the template you want to delete.

+The EDIT AUTHENTICATION TEMPLATE page displays.

+- Click Delete Template.

+A confirmation dialog displays.

+- 5. Click Delete.